Aegae (Macedonia): History

+At the beginning of the 4th century BC, Archelaus transferred the Macedonian capital northeast to Pella, which was located on a coastal waterway of the Thermaic Gulf, on the central Macedonian plain.

+Nevertheless, Aigai retained its role as the sacred city of the Macedonian kingdom, the site of the traditional cult centres, a royal palace and the royal tombs.
+For this reason it was here that Philip II was attending the wedding of his daughter Cleopatra to King Alexander of Epirus when he fell by the hand of Pausanias of Orestis in the theatre.
+His son Alexander the Great was proclaimed king of Macedonia on the spot.
+The old capital had remained the "national hearth" of the Macedonian kingdom and the burial place for their kings who descended from Perdiccas.
+The body of Alexander was to have also reposed at Aigai, but it was taken to Memphis by Ptolemy I Soter.
+The urban fabric of the city represents a pivotal moment of transition between the classical Greek city-state and the imperial centres of the Hellenistic period.
+The bitter struggles between the heirs of Alexander in the 3rd century adversely affected the city; in 276 BC Gallic mercenaries of Pyrrhus plundered many of the tombs.

+After the overthrow of the Macedonian kingdom by the Romans in 168 BC, both old and new capitals were destroyed, the walls pulled down and all buildings burned.
+In the 1st century AD, a landslide destroyed what had been rebuilt (excavations establish that parts were still inhabited then).
+In the 2nd to 5th centuries AD the population gradually moved from the foothills of the Pierian range to the plain, and all that remained was a small settlement whose name alone Palatitsia (palace) indicated its former importance.

-Tomb of Philip II and Palace of Aigai
+Tomb of Philip II and other Royal Tombs of Aigai

-In 1977, Greek archaeologist Manolis Andronikos started excavating the Great Tumulus at Aegae and found that two of the four tombs in the tumulus were undisturbed since antiquity.
+Prior to the discoveries at Vergina, Edessa was thought to be the site of Aigai.
+In 1977, Greek archaeologist Manolis Andronikos started excavating the Great Tumulus at Aigai and found that two of the four tombs in the tumulus were undisturbed since antiquity.
 Moreover, these two, and particularly Tomb II, contained fabulous treasures and objects of great quality and sophistication.

 Although there was much debate for some years, Tomb II has been shown to be that of Philip II as indicated by many features, including the greaves, one of which was shaped consistently to fit a leg with a misaligned tibia (Philip II was recorded as having broken his tibia).
 Also, the remains of the skull show damage to the right eye caused by the penetration of an object (historically recorded to be an arrow).

 The most recent research gives further evidence that Tomb II contains the remains of Philip II.